gabrielpaues/geoinfo-final/README.md

 # geoinfo
 Geoinfo demo for Kubernetes

-Input your variables in the plot.conf file.
+Input your variables in the plotvars.py file.

 Build and start the container:
 # sudo docker build --tag=geoinfo-0.1 . && sudo docker run -p 4000:80 geoinfo-0.1